Voting by mail: a Markov chain model for managing the security risks of election systems

 \subsection{Malicious attack scenarios given baseline}

 Next, we introduce malicious attacks to the baseline.
-We focus on malicious attacks $X9, X13,$ and $X29$.
+We focus on malicious attacks $X9, X13,$ and $X29$ to illustrate the three attack types---fail rate increase, ballot modifying, and process altering.
 Malicious attacks are modeled to last a single day during the 49-day time horizon to reflect feasible real-world election interference events, and we vary the attack strength of each attack to consider different scenarios.
-Malicious attacks therefore, modify the transition probability matrix (\(P_{t^*}\)) for a single day associated with the attack $t^*$.
+We consider worst-case attack strengths to stress-test the model.
+Malicious attacks therefore, modify the transition matrix (\(P_{t^*}\)) for a single day associated with the attack $t^*$.
 This approach allows us to assess the impact of attack timings and the mitigation strategies for countering attacks.